Information for individuals who want to use their expert skills to work on short-term projects.

 Pools open for applications

-Working as part of a supportive team, the role involves the timely and smooth coordination of candidates around the assessment centre (AC), working with police officers, police staff and community assessors to ensure the fair and objective assessments of candidates looking to join the police service.
-While assessment days are demanding it will be a rewarding and thought-provoking experience.
+Working as part of a supportive team, the role involves making fair and objective assessments of candidates looking to join the police service.

 How associates are selected to join pools